JavierGalindo91/NYC-Collisions/README.md

 The integration of these tools forms a robust and dynamic data pipeline, essential for navigating the complexities of urban driving behavior analysis in the post-pandemic era.
 It is this pipeline that empowers us to deliver on our promise of data-driven decision-making, adaptability, stakeholder satisfaction, and competitive advantage.

+## Accessing Files and Resources
+This repository contains all the necessary files and resources used in the NYC Driver Behavior Analysis Project.
+Here's how to navigate and utilize them:

+#### Directory Structure
+- **AWS**: Contains scripts and configuration files related to AWS services such as Lambda, S3, and Redshift.
+- **Docker**: Includes Dockerfile and related scripts for setting up the Docker containers used in the project.
+- **app**: Source code for the main application.
+- **data pipelines**: Scripts and code for setting up and managing the data pipelines.
+- **data**: This directory is typically used for storing data files.
+However, due to the sensitive nature of the data, it may not contain raw data files.
+- **resources**: Additional resources for the project, such as documentation, configuration files, or reference material.

+## HOW TO USE
+To work with the files in this repository, follow these steps:
+1. **Clone the Repository**: Clone this repository to your local machine using Git command: `git clone https://github.com/JavierGalindo91/NYC-Collisions.git`
+2. **Navigate to Directories**: Use the command line to navigate into any of the directories listed above.
+For example: `cd NYC-Collisions/AWS`
+3. **File Access**: Access files directly within the cloned directories.
+If you're using an IDE or text editor, you can open the entire project folder to browse through the files.
+4. **Running Scripts**: To run scripts, ensure you have the necessary runtime environments set up, such as Python for .py files or Docker for containers.
+For Python scripts, the command might look like: `python3 script_name.py`
+5. **Data Privacy**: Please note that the actual data may be protected due to privacy concerns and thus not available in the repository.
+If you require access to the data, contact the repository owner at the provided email address.
+6. **Updating Files**: If you've made changes and wish to push them to the repository, use the standard Git commands `git add`, `git commit`, and `git push` to update the repository.
+7. **Docker Containers**: To work with Docker containers, make sure Docker is installed on your system and use the Docker CLI to build and run containers.
+8. **AWS and Cloud Resources**: For AWS resources, you will need appropriate access credentials and permissions.
+Use the AWS CLI or management console to interact with the services.

+### Need Help?
+If you encounter any issues or have questions about accessing specific resources, please open an issue in this repository or contact the repository administrator at javier.galindobrito@gmail.com.

 ## HOW TO CONTRIBUTE
 We welcome contributions from data analysts, data scientists, and urban mobility experts.
 If you're interested in contributing to this project, please follow these steps: